Jüdische Zeitung

-The Jüdische Zeitung (English Jewish newspaper) was a monthly newspaper in German language, founded in autumn 2005 by Werner Media Group Berlin.
+The Jüdische Zeitung (English Jewish newspaper) was a monthly newspaper in German language, founded in autumn 2005 by two Jewish brothers from Moldova, Nicholas and David Werner.
+The paper received some criticism over its lack of Jewish staff members and journalists.

 It ceased publication in 2014.
 The target audience of the monthly publication was the German-speaking Jewish community as well as all readers interested in topics of Judaism.
 The journal informed about relevant events from Europe, the US and especially from Israel.
-Upon its formation it joined the previously founded monthly newspaper Еврейская газета (English Jewish newspaper) published in the Russian language in Germany also by the same publishing house, published since 2002.
+Upon its formation it joined the previously founded monthly newspaper Еврейская газета (English: Jewish newspaper) published in the Russian language in Germany also by the same publishing house, published since 2002.